lealceldeiro/gems/DockerDeepDive/README.md

 - `docker network create`: Creates new Docker networks
 - `docker network prune`: Deletes all unused networks on a Docker host
 - `docker network rm`: Deletes specific networks on a Docker host

+### 12: Docker overlay networking

+- `docker service ps`: list docker services

+### 13: Volumes and persistent data

+Every Docker container is created by adding a thin read-write layer on top of the read-only image it’s based on.

+The writable container layer exists in the filesystem of the Docker host, and it can be called various names.
+These include _local storage_, _ephemeral storage_, and _graphdriver storage_.

+It’s typically located on the Docker host in these locations:

+- Linux Docker hosts: `/var/lib/docker/<storage-driver>/...`
+- Windows Docker hosts: `C:\ProgramData\Docker\windowsfilter\...`

+When running Docker in production on Linux, you’ll need to make sure you match the right storage driver with the Linux distribution on the Docker host.
+The following list can be used as a guide:

+- _Red Hat Enterprise Linux_: Use the `overlay2` driver with modern versions of RHEL running Docker 17.06 or higher.
+Use the `devicemapper` driver with older versions.
+This applies to Oracle Linux and other Red Hat related upstream and downstream distros.
+- _Ubuntu_: Use the `overlay2` or `aufs` drivers.
+If you’re using a Linux 4.x kernel or higher you should go with `overlay2`.
+- _SUSE Linux Enterprise Server_: Use the `btrfs` storage driver.
+- _Windows_: Windows only has one driver, and it is configured by default.

+Volumes are the recommended way to persist data in containers.
+There are three major reasons for this:

+- Volumes are independent objects that are not tied to the lifecycle of a container
+- Volumes can be mapped to specialized external storage systems
+- Volumes enable multiple containers on different Docker hosts to access and share the same data

+All volumes created with the local driver get their own directory under `/var/lib/docker/volumes on Linux`, and `C:\ProgramData\Docker\volumes on Windows`.